H3rz3n/How-install-DaVinci-Resolve-in-Fedora-Linux/README.md

-## How install DaVinci Helper in Fedora 40-41
+## How install DaVinci Helper in Fedora 40-41 and Nobara 40
 The most simple way to install and keep [DaVinci Helper](https://github.com/H3rz3n/davinci-helper) updated is by adding the project COPR repository to your repository list and simply install it with the DNF packet manager.

 ### Adding the project COPR repository